tensorflow/tfjs-website/source/tutorials/fit-curve.md

 # Training First Steps: Fitting a Curve to Synthetic Data

-In this first example we will try to have a model learn the parameters for a curve that we want to fit to some data.
+In this first example we will have a model learn the parameters for a curve that we want to fit to some data.
 For this toy example we will generate a synthetic data using a polynomial function with some noise added.
 We will then have the model try to learn the coefficients used to generate the data.

 The **full code** for this tutorial can be found [here](https://github.com/tensorflow/tfjs-examples/tree/master/polynomial-regression-core), we will just look at the interesting parts here and leave out parts like data generation and chart plotting.

-To run the code locally do the following
+To run the code locally do the following:

 ```
 git clone https://github.com/tensorflow/tfjs-examples